chase-cromwell/home/index.md

 🏛️ testified on more than a dozen bills in the state legislature

+🚨 led successful multi-year effort to ban concealed carry of firearms on higher education campuses statewide

-🏡 led student organizing to implement a statewide ban on discriminatory occupancy limits AND a ban on the concealed carry of firearms on higher education campuses
+🏡 led student organizing to implement a statewide ban on discriminatory rental occupancy limits

 🗓️ provided insight to adjust the campus academic calendar, providing more space for student mental health and calmer finals season